 This is one of the best jobs for people who like to work outside and make a difference.
 You might need to go into the office to write reports sometimes, but you also spend time in the field.

-High-paying jobs are available at engineering companies, but the job requires a Bachelor’s degree in environmental engineering, environmental science, or a related field before entering this career.
+High-paying jobs are available at engineering companies, but the job requires a Bachelor’s degree or master’s degree in environmental engineering, environmental science, or a related field before entering this career.

-According to the Bureau of Labor Statistics, the median salary for an environmental engineer is $92,000 annually.
+According to the Bureau of Labor Statistics, environmental engineers make $47 per hour.

-Virtual assistants work from home and provide administrative or creative services for their clients.
+Virtual assistants work from home and provide administrative or creative services for their clients, and you don’t need much more than a high school diploma to get started.

-There are many job opportunities for virtual assistants because plenty of businesses need help managing email and doing day-to-day tasks.
+There are many job opportunities for virtual assistants because many businesses need help managing email and day-to-day tasks.

-Being a virtual assistant is one of the best low-stress jobs for people with anxiety because you aren’t responsible for the business decisions, just helping it run.
+Being a virtual assistant is best for people with anxiety because you aren’t responsible for the business decisions, just helping it run.

 You set your own hours and make a regular income while maintaining a work-life balance, plus you can make $15 – $30 an hour.

-You can learn about starting a successful career as a virtual assistant by taking this FREE course from $10K VA.
+You can learn about starting a successful career as a virtual assistant by taking this FREE training from Savvy Systems.

-You just need to list your items online and ship them when someone purchases, and sometimes interact with customers when they have questions or concerns.
+You just need to list your items online, ship them when someone purchases them, and sometimes interact with customers when they have questions or concerns.

 You can work from home and don’t need to wear office clothes, make presentations, or deal with the anxiety of performance reviews.
 You only need to decide what to sell, which can be anything from home goods to clothing to e-printables.